1andDone/blackjack/README.md

 # blackjack

-Blackjack simulation between a dealer and as many as 7 players that allows the user to fully customize the house rules as well as multiple facets of an individual player's gameplay and strategy.
+Blackjack simulation that allows the user to fully customize the house rules as well as multiple facets of an individual player's gameplay and strategy.
 The simulation plays through a user-specified number of shoes so long as at least one player seated at the table has sufficient funds to continue play.
-Default statistics and visualizations are produced each simulation.
+Default statistics and visualizations are produced at the completion of each simulation.

 ![Blackjack](/documentation/blackjack.jpg?raw=true)